Permissionless-Software-Foundation/ipfs-p2wdb-service-old/dev-docs/README.md

 - It manages increasing complexity as new features and interfaces are added over time.
 - It provides defense against [code rot](https://en.wikipedia.org/wiki/Software_rot) by isolating the parts that rarely change from the parts that change frequently.

+For additional details on Clean Architecture and how it applies to this project, see the [Clean Architecture document](./clean-architecture.md)

 ## Repercussions of this Technology